 Following this conference, the regional and NRC Headquarters staff, will reach a significance determination and enforcement decision.
 The NRC’s goal is to issue the final significance determination letter within 90-days of the first official notification describing the finding.

 If you have any questions now or at any time during this conference, we would be pleased to answer them.

-Exhibit 2:
+Exhibit 2: SERP Worksheet